zotonic/deb/doc/dev/documentation.rst

   ...................

-When writing documentation of modules, actions, etc; anything under ``ref/``; the first level heading is already there for you, generated in the ``meta-*.rst`` file.
+When writing documentation of modules, actions, etc.; anything under ``ref/``; the first level heading is already there for you, generated in the ``meta-*.rst`` file.
 So you should only use ``----------`` and ``..........`` for the headings in the ``ref/`` files.

-When using Emacs, this little snippet helps with adding underlines to headings:
+When using Emacs, this little snippet helps with adding underlines to
+headings:

 .. code-block:: common-lisp